grayodesa/terminal42/wp-content/plugins/wpsso/readme.txt

 **WPSSO Pro / Power-User Features**

-* A "Social Settings" metabox for Post, Page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the "Social Settings" metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
+* A Social Settings metabox for Post, Page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the Social Settings metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
+* Fully renders content (including shortcodes) for accurate description texts.
-* Support for embedded videos in content text ("iframe" and "object" HTML markup).
+* Support for embedded videos in content text (iframe and object HTML markup).
-* Additional Open Graph / Rich Pin meta tags for videos and e-commerce products.
+* Additional Open Graph / Rich Pin meta tags for videos and ecommerce products.
 * Twitter [Player Card](https://dev.twitter.com/cards/types/player) markup for embedded videos from Slideshare, Vimeo, Wistia, and/or Youtube.
-* Configurable user profile contact field names and labels for customized theme / SEO plugin integration.
 * Include or exclude individual Google / SEO, Open Graph, Twitter Card, and Schema meta tags from webpage headers.
+* Configurable user profile contact field names and labels.
 * Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.
-* Integrates with 3rd party plugins and services for additional image, video, product, and content information (see [About Pro Modules](http://wpsso.com/codex/plugins/wpsso/notes/modules/) and [Integration Notes](http://wpsso.com/codex/plugins/wpsso/installation/integration/) for details).
-The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are detected.
+* Integrates with 3rd party plugins and services for additional image, video, ecommerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.
 	* **Supported 3rd Party Plugins**
 		* [All in One SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/)
 		* [bbPress](https://wordpress.org/plugins/bbpress/)